STUDENT HANDBOOK TABLE OF CONTENTS

 Exam Rescheduling and Emergencies

-Because final exam schedules are available during registration, there is a strong presumption that students will take exams as scheduled.
+Because final exam schedules are available during registration, students are expected to take their exams as scheduled.
 Compliance with exam rescheduling procedures is not required if the instructor has announced an alternative exam time available to all students regardless of their circumstances.
 Exceptional circumstances, however, are to be handled as follows:

 1. Conflicting Exam or Other Obligation Students may seek to reschedule an exam because of a conflict with another exam.
-Such a conflict exists when a student has two exams scheduled on the same calendar day (not within 24 hours of each other, but on the same calendar day).
-In such a situation, the student may seek to reschedule one to another time.
+Such a conflict exists only when a student has two exams scheduled on the same calendar day (not within 24 hours of each other).
+In such a situation, the student may seek to reschedule one exam to another time.

 a) The student must inform both instructors of the conflict and ask one professor for relief.
 If one instructor refuses permission, the student may ask the other.
 If neither instructor authorizes rescheduling, the student should consult the Associate Dean for Academic Affairs immediately.

-If an instructor has granted permission to reschedule, the student must obtain an exam change form in the Registrar's office or on line, fill it out and submit it to the Associate Dean for Academic Affairs, who will authorize rescheduling approved by a faculty member.
+If an instructor has granted permission to reschedule, the student must obtain an exam change form in the Registrar's office or online, and complete and submit the form to the Associate Dean for Academic Affairs, who will authorize and arrange the rescheduling.

-The fact that a student has exams on 3 or 4 consecutive days does not justify an exam change.
+The fact that a student has multiple exams on consecutive days does not justify an exam change.
 Likewise, the fact that a student has an exam on one afternoon and another the following morning does not justify an exam change.

 The exam schedule will have makeup time slots designated.
-Rescheduled exams will be taken in an exam makeup period.
-In unusual circumstances, with permission of the instructor and the Associate Dean for Academic Affairs, makeups may be scheduled at other times.
+Rescheduled exams will be taken during one of those time slots.
+In unusual circumstances, with permission of the instructor and the Associate Dean for Academic Affairs, makeups may be scheduled at alternative times.

 2. Rescheduling for Emergencies When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately in order to make arrangements for rescheduling, if appropriate.
-Because of the anonymous grading system, it is important for the student not to contact the instructor.
+Because of the anonymous grading system, the student should not to contact the instructor.

 3. Emergencies Arising During an Exam If an emergency arises during an exam, notify the Dean's Office immediately.
 Arrangements will be made for rescheduling, if appropriate.
 To preserve the anonymity of the grading process, the student should not contact the instructor.